wxWidgets/Phoenix/ext/README.txt

 Notes to self
 =============

- * To clone repos with submodules:
+ * To clone repositories with submodules:

        git clone <repourl>
+       cd <repo>
        git submodule init
+       git submodule update

- * To update a submodule from its upstream:
+ * To update an existing submodule from its upstream:

        git submodule update --remote <submodule>